It’s Mental Health Awareness Month

 Studies show that just a 20-minute power nap can improve mood, productivity, and overall well being.
 This is why Restworks encourages the use of sleep solutions at the workplace.
 Read more about the benefits of napping.

-How to assess your mental health
+How to assess your mental health crisis?

 Apart from taking care of your sleep health, we encourage everyone to honestly assess their mental health and seek adequate help if needed.
 The MHA provides easy online self-test tools which can be found here.